Where Lakes, Trails, and Creative Energy Meet

 From the creative pulse of Peterborough to the quiet shores of Stoney Lake, the Kawarthas offer a lifestyle that’s as varied as its landscape.
 Whether you're drawn to the cultural energy of Lakefield, the artistic spirit of Buckhorn, or the riverside calm of Bridgenorth, each community brings its own rhythm—and its own opportunities.

 At The Janssen Group, we understand that buying or selling in the Kawarthas is about more than property—it’s about finding your place in a region that values nature, creativity, and connection.
-Local Realtor, Rebecca Quinn brings deep local knowledge, thoughtful guidance, and a client-first approach to every conversation.
+Our team brings deep local knowledge and a client-first approach to every conversation.
 Whether you're exploring seasonal cottages, urban homes, or rural retreats, we’re here to help you navigate the journey with clarity, care, and confidence.

 Let’s find the lifestyle that fits—and make the most of everything Peterborough & the Kawarthas has to offer.